Matrix vs. Guilded

 Feature Guilded Matrix

-Registration Requires email.
+Registration Requires Roblox account since April 2024.
 Depending on homeserver (especially if you’re running your own), email may be optional, and phone number is usually optional.
 There is no automated human check after registration.

-Price Free.
+Price Free, effectively subsidized by Roblox the game.
 Free for most homeservers (but please consider donating to them).
 Hosting a private homeserver may also incur cost (could be free).
 Note that paying (not donation) only affects where your data is hosted and (to a much lesser degree) server performance; it has no effect on features.

 Avatar Static, maximum 25 MB.
 Can be zoomed.
 See “Attachments” for limits.
 Can be zoomed (at least in Element/SchildiChat), in which case the avatar will be shown in the uploaded definition.
 Animated avatars are supported.